eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/unary_minus.md

 # #{page.title}

-The right-associative, unary `-` operator is used to invert the sign of its operand
+The right-associative, unary prefix `-` operator is used to invert the sign of its operand

 ## Usage